damajor/BALD/README.md

 > **Example config:**
 > `CONVERT_BITRATE=96k`

+### CONVERT_BITRATE_RATIO

+This setting delegates to the script the calculation of the target bitrates of all converted files.

+Allowed values:
+- 'false' => disable this feature and use only fixed bitrate
+- or a ratio like 1/2, 1/3, 2/3 etc....

+> **Example config:**
+> `CONVERT_BITRATE_RATIO=2/3`

 ### CONVERT_PARALLEL

 Parallelization setting for file conversion.
 This parameter allows the user to specify the number of jobs for audiobook conversion.
 This is entirely independent of METADATA_PARALLEL.

 Optimal setting depends on how many cores and memory you have.
+Usually `ffmpeg` takes 1 to 2 threads and ~800 MB of memory per encoding process.

 Allowed values: any number >= 1

 > **Example config:**
 > `CONVERT_PARALLEL=3`

+### CONVERT_SKIP_IFOGAEXISTS

+If an audiobook was previously converted but not moved to target library, it may be still present in download directory, this flag tells the script to skip conversion of such Audiobooks.

+Allowed values:
+- 'true'
+- 'false' or anything else

+> **Example config:**
+> `CONVERT_SKIP_IFOGAEXISTS=false`

 ### CONVERT_DECRYPTONLY